-According to FDA, the majority of drugs in shortage are sterile injectables and older generic drugs with a median time of 35 years since first approval.54 Root causes of generic drug shortages are the low profitability of generic drugs and the lack of market rewards for generic manufacturers that invest in quality management maturity; shortages can also occur due to supply chain disruptions or increased demand.^{vi} vi Quality management maturity measures the consistency and reliability of business processes to assure and maintain the quality of products in the marketplace, including early signals to enable actions to prevent drug shortages triggered by quality issues.
+According to the FDA, the majority of drugs in shortage are sterile injectables and older generic drugs with a median time of 35 years since first approval.
+Root causes of generic drug shortages are the low profitability of generic drugs and the lack of market rewards for generic manufacturers that invest in quality management maturity; shortages can also occur due to supply chain disruptions or increased demand.vi

 The nonprofit funding model, which does not expect the same high rates of return for investors, suggests that nonprofit pharmaceutical companies may be able to sell drugs, such as generics, that are associated with low profits.
 However, just like any organization, nonprofit pharmaceutical companies need to balance their sustainability and cost goals.
-Some researchers have proposed using the Health Care Utility (HCU) model, if a novel governance and financing structure, to address drug shortages and persistent price hikes of generic drugs.
-The HCU model relies on member financing to provide products and services at the lowest sustainable price.
-Proponents of the HCU model argue that its core tenets address the factors and misaligned incentives that contribute to drug shortages.
+Some researchers have proposed the Health Care Utility (HCU) model, vii a novel governance and financing structure, to address drug shortages and persistent price hikes of generic drugs.
+The HCU model relies on memberviii financing to provide products and services at the lowest sustainable price.
+Proponents of the HCU model argue that the core tenets of the model address the factors and misaligned incentives that contribute to drug shortages.
 The HCU model informed the business structure of Civica Rx, which provides same-price guarantees with no volume discounts, requires long-term commitments, and embeds a quality assurance process in its contracts with CMOs.
-And against drug shortages or supply chain interruptions.
+This pricing approach includes maintaining a six-month buffer supply of its products as a mitigation strategy against drug shortages or supply chain interruptions.
 Further, Civica Rx limits its volume agreements to 50 percent of each member's total volume and establishes contracts with multiple CMOs in North America, Europe, and South Asia to increase the geographical diversity of its suppliers and mitigate supply chain risks.